mech/Notes/JavaScript/React/states.md

 > Debugging mutable state is a brainteaser: "The butcher lives in the red house on Wed.
 The odd houses were painted on Sunday..."

+---

+> An instance of the Go's `Board` class has several attributes that describe what a game of Go looks like at a particular moment in time.
+This is a common paradigm in React: get familiar with the snapshot concept.

 Every serious applications need to represent states *over time*.
 Root of all evil is state changing over time.

 Human mind is not good at keeping track of state changing over time.